x74353/KeyJerk-Reactions/README.md

 <BR><BR>

 ## How does it work?
 KeyJerk Reactions uses macOS Accessibility APIs to control your Mac.
-When you trigger a Reaction with a system-wide hot key or another method such as AppleScript, Shortcuts, etc., KeyJerk Reactions will quickly click all of the buttons and menus needed to apply the Reaction in the current app that is accessing your Mac's camera.
+When you trigger a Reaction with a system-wide hot key or another method such as AppleScript, Shortcuts, etc., KeyJerk Reactions will quickly click all of the buttons and menus needed to apply the Reaction in the active/frontmost app that is using your Mac's camera.
+If the active/frontmost app is not using your Mac's camera, a App Priorities list (configured in Settings) will be used to determine which running app to apply the Reaction in.
 <BR><BR>

 ## What's New in KeyJerk Reactions 2?